sgunonu/hopscotch/README.md

 4. The program figures out the frequency of the businesses in the complete list.
 5. Then, it chooses the ones that appear most in the list.
 6. Finally, uses an equation similar to the TF-IDF to determine the best results.
+7. Using a combination of flask, html and css our python code is displayed on a local server.

 For now, our program identifies the most common top three places in the lists and then multiplies their frequency by their rated scores.
 This method is therefore similar to a weighted TF-IDF scaling system.